Iquicha War of 1839

-The Iquicha War of 1839 was a brief armed conflict during and after the War of the Confederation between the United Restoration Army and indigenous peasants from Huanta who tried to defend the defeated Peru–Bolivian Confederation.
+The Second Iquichan War, Second Iquicha campaign or Iquicha War of 1839 was a brief armed conflict during and after the War of the Confederation between the United Restoration Army against indigenous peasants from Huantaand troops confederates who tried to defend the defeated Peru–Bolivian Confederation.

 Background

 On July 24, 1833, the Callao Battalion and several squadrons of the Hussars of Junín regiment rebelled in Ayacucho under the command of Captains Alejandro Deustua and Tomás Flores, assassinating the prefect, Colonel Juan Antonio González, and the head of the military department, Colonel Mariano Guillén, and rebelled on the side of the Iquichans.
 On August 15 they confronted Generals Pedro Pablo Bermúdez and Miguel de San Román and the Piquisa Battalion in Pultunchara.
-Then, on October 26, General Felipe Salaverry revolted in Cajamarca but was defeated at the Garita de Moche by Juan Francisco de Vidal on November 19.
+Then, on October 26, General Felipe Santiago Salaverry revolted in Cajamarca but was defeated at the Garita de Moche by Juan Francisco de Vidal on November 19.

 For this reason, in the Peruvian Civil War of 1834, the Iquichans supported the liberal president Luis José de Orbegoso against the coup of the conservative generals Pedro Pablo Bermúdez and Agustín Gamarra, a key figure in politics of the time, and an enemy of the republiqueta.
 During his presidency, Gamarra had favored the merchants of Lima and neglected the rest of the country, especially the rural areas and their population.

 After defeating the revolt in the capital, Orbegoso had to face Gamarra in the southern highlands of the country seeking an alliance with the inhabitants of Huanta.
-The liberals mobilized an army of 4,000 Indians under the command of landowner Juan José Urbina, who knew how to unify under his command Republicans and monarchists.
+The liberals mobilized an army of 4,000 Indians under the command of landowner Juan José Urbina, who knew how to unify under his command republicans and monarchists.
 He had to face the conservatives, who mobilized four to five thousand combatants in the area.
 In April he seized Huanta and Huamanga, and a month later the civil war ended with the victory of the Liberals.